raj23manj/springBoot/jokesapp/README.md

       - Some collections are not thread safe
         ex: ArrayList
     * java.util.concurrent package was introduced to run multiple threads, help dev's properly synchronise code
+    * Reentrant Lock - when a thread is holding a lock and enters again it can execute
+    * Thread Pool - manages the threads for us
+      * Executor service
+         ExecutorService executorService = Executors.newFixedThreadPool(3);
+         (new Thread(r)).start(); => ex.execute(r);
+    * ArrayBlockingQueue => Thread safe,  this is bounded and manages locks internally
+      * methods to this put, take and pee all take lock for executing

 ###### Links